-I built the HW-8 in the photograph above in 1977 and the rig is still in excellent operating condition.
-The direct conversion receiver is pretty good on the three lower bands and not so hot on 15 meters.
-I am getting 1.5 watts of output power on the lower bands and less than 1 watt on 15 meters.
+I built the HW-8 in the photograph above in 1977.
+The direct conversion receiver was pretty good on the three lower bands and not so hot on 15 meters.
+I got 1.5 watts of output power on the lower bands and less than 1 watt on 15 meters.
 The direct conversion receiver does suffer from common mode hum when operated from an AC power supply.
 There is an adjustable time delay on the T/R switching circuit (a relay), not quite QSK, but the rig does has have pretty good CW keying characteristics.

 Back in 1977, Heath sold these rigs by mail order for $129.
 Anyone else remember drooling over the latest Heathkit catalogs?
 Heathkit was famous for the quality of their instruction manuals.
 Even today, Heath manuals are the standard by which all other kit manuals are measured.

-This unit has never been modified and is in it's original condition.
-The antenna connector is still a RCA jack .
+The HW-8 orginally used a RCA jack as the antenna connector, however many builders changed them to a SO-239 coaxial connector.
 High impedance headphones must be used with this transceiver.
-I still use my old WW2 war surplus phones with the HW-8.
 There is a built-in audio filter with a front panel wide / narrow selectivity switch.